Contextual Knowledge Pursuit for Faithful Visual Synthesis: Database, Querier, and Web Resource

 Our Wikipedia database is publicly available from Hugging Face\footnote{https://huggingface.co/datasets/wiki\_dpr}.
 It includes 21 million passages extracted from Wikipedia.
 The database is a snapshot of Wikipedia as of December 20, 2018, and the articles were divided into disjoint text blocks of 100 words.
-We use the content of the \texttt{text} entry in the files for the knowledge pursuit and aggregation stages of \ourframework.
+We use the content of the \texttt{text} entry in the files for the external retrieval and aggregation stages.

 Note that the querier has a limitation on the maximum number of input tokens.
 We describe how we process the knowledge context into embeddings.
 In the early iterations (normally up to 5 facts), we append the newly acquired fact to the knowledge context and directly get the embedding since the number of tokens for the current context is smaller than the limitation.
-When the length of total tokens for the context exceeds the maximum allowed length in querier, we separately encode embeddings for each fact in the context and then calculate the centroid of the embeddings for the querier to acquire the next piece of fact.
+When the length of total tokens for the context exceeds the maximum allowed length in querier, we separately encode embeddings for each fact in the context and then calculate the average (centroid) of the embeddings for the querier to acquire the next piece of fact.
 Additionally, when the user input is predominantly non-English, we have implemented the use of multilingual querier\footnote{https://github.com/facebookresearch/contriever} in the code.